sudthebud/ML-Model_General-Purpose/README.md

 # General Purpose ML Model

-A general purpose machine learning model (specifically a neural network) module written in Python, developed as a learning project for machine learning basics and Python package creation.
+A **general purpose machine learning model (specifically neural network) package** written in Python, developed as a learning project for machine learning/neural network basics and Python package creation.
 Can be downloaded, installed, and imported by users in order to easily create custom neural network models with varying architectures for their own applications.
 Used a variety of resources (linked in the [resources](#resources) section) as a _guide_ while writing the neural network functionality from scratch.

+**View the [implementations](#implementations) section** to see repositories that have implemented this package to create neural networks trained on certain datasets or for certain tasks.

 ## Functionality
 - Perform **basic data preprocessing**, such as normalization and data shuffling